jameswicker5/AI-Hackathon-May-2025/llm-dnd-roleplay/README.md

    python tkinter_ai_dungeon_Lm_studio_version.py

-4. Start your role-playing adventure!
+3. Start your role-playing adventure!

+🙌 Acknowledgments
+Created by
+Part of the AI Hackathon May 2025 at Chandler-Gilbert Community College 🎓